trentrichardson/domit/README.md

 A way to use css selectors to select a list of elements.
 This will return a subclass with chainable methods.
 - `selector` - String, NodeList, Node - css selector, a node list, or a single element.
 - `scope` - Node - Dom element to search from.
 Defaults to document.
 Return a subclass with the following methods and properties.

+#### .length
+Integer representing the number of nodes in the selection class

+#### .nodes
+Array of nodes in the selection class.
+Note: this is not a NodeList, but a normal Array.

 #### .find(selector)
 Searches the collection with the given selector, returning a new selection subclass.